badmrfrosty/OpenSMTPD-book/src/chapters/1020_What_you_need_to_know_about_SMTP.md

 ### The SMTP network
-The SMTP protocol operates on a network consisting of nodes commonly known as Mail eXchangers, or MX for short, that all speak SMTP.
-The goal of these nodes is to bring a message one-step closer towards destination, usually by looking up in the DNS what is the next MX in charge of destination.
-In the network,
-nodes operate either as a relay which will accept a message and send it to another node, or as a destination which will accept a message and deliver it to the recipient.
-From a node perspective,
-the next node is always the destination, otherwise it would be better to skip it and talk to the destination directly.
-Nodes require an envelope consisting of a sender and a recipient, and possibly some other details, to determine if they should operate as a relay or a destination.
-In some cases,
-a node may be a relay for some domains and a destination for others.

-The concept of relay and destination will be met again frequently in this book.
-For now,
-what matters is to understand that from a user point of view the SMTP protocol is only about sending mail, not retrieving it in any way.
-The retrieving has to be handled by direct access to the mailbox, or by the use of a different protocol such as POP or IMAP.

-The role of the SMTP server is particularly critical.
-If the server is down,
-the domains that it handles no longer receive mail.
-Users assume their mail systems to be reliable and they usually do not tolerate loss.
-Since downtimes are unavoidable, the SMTP protocol provides mechanisms and imposes various constraints to mitigate their impact.
+The SMTP protocol operates within a network comprised of nodes commonly referred to as Mail eXchangers, or MX for short, all of which communicate using SMTP.
+These nodes serve the purpose of advancing a message one step closer to its destination, typically achieved by querying DNS to determine the next MX responsible for the destination.
+Within the network, nodes function as either relays, which accept and forward messages to other nodes, or destinations, which accept and deliver messages to recipients.
+From a node's perspective, the next node is always the destination; otherwise, it would be more efficient to communicate directly with the destination.
+Nodes rely on an envelope containing sender and recipient details, among other information, to determine whether to function as a relay or destination.
+In some instances, a node may act as a relay for certain domains and a destination for others.

+The concepts of relay and destination are pivotal and will recur throughout this book.
+At this juncture, it's crucial to grasp that, from a user standpoint, the SMTP protocol solely pertains to sending mail, not retrieving it.
+Retrieval is managed either through direct access to the mailbox or via alternative protocols such as POP or IMAP.

+The role of the SMTP server holds particular significance.
+A server outage results in the affected domains no longer receiving mail.
+Users expect their mail systems to be dependable and typically have low tolerance for disruptions.
+To address this, the SMTP protocol incorporates mechanisms and imposes various constraints to mitigate the impact of downtimes.